 Outsourcing SEO can prove expensive, so anyone with skills in this area will be an asset to their employer.

-At the same time, SEO is often outsourced, so if you’re an expert, there are plenty of SEO roles within businesses or specialist digital agencies as well as opportunities to offer your services as a freelancer.
+At the same time, SEO is often outsourced, so if you’re an expert or if you invest in personal training with online SEO courses, there are plenty of SEO roles within businesses or specialist digital agencies as well as opportunities to offer your services as a freelancer.

 5. Web Development

 No business would hope to compete in the modern market without an online presence.
 But behind every website or piece of software that we come across, is a web developer.